 Seeing Christ in the Psalms

 One looking for a recent Psalms commentary that faithfully follows an Augustinian approach would appreciate Byassee’s work.
 Though Byassee often consults recent scholarship, this should not be mistaken for a historical or exegetical commentary.
 Psalms 101-150 are a sustained attempt to recapture the christological and ecclesiological heart of the Psalms by returning to interpreters both ancient and modern for help.
 Much like Augustine, Byassee reads the Psalms pastorally, devotionally, and theologically for the benefit of Christ’s church.
-His insights are highly pastoral and devotional and most useful in these contexts.
+His insights are highly pastoral and devotional and most useful in these contexts—which was his aim.

 Many thanks to Baker for providing a copy of this book for review.